imagej/imagej.github.io/_pages/plugins/fijirelax.md

 ## Installation

 The following video guide you throughout the installation process, and take a first tour of FijiRelax functions.
+Window users, warning.
+You have specific operations to run at the end of this section.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8jEVQjRbFcU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>